manuev2/Flixster/README.md

 Describe any challenges encountered while building the app.

-Shared element transition would not work, and followed the codepath tutorial.
+Shared element transition would not work, and followed the codepath tutorial as well as outside sources.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing